-- Develop low-cost prototype crop management techniques.
-CIAT agronomist coordinates the Plant Nutrition Working Group of national scientists to screen germplasm for efficiency of nutrient use, and assists national programs in institutionalizing effective, low-cost approaches to on-farm soil fertility diagnosis and experimentation.
-An example of the latter will be farmer participatory testing of intercropping systems with Crotalaria and other promising green manure crops. - Soil productivity and nutrient cycling research are used to develop more sustainable soil management systems.
+Activity 1.3: Intensify and sustain production systems for both high potential and fragile environments the Plant Nutrition Working Group of national scientists to screen germplasm for efficiency of nutrient use, and assists national programs in institutionalizing effective, low-cost approaches to on-farm soil fertility diagnosis and experimentation.
+An example of the latter will be farmer participatory testing of intercropping systems with Crotalaria and other promising green manure crops.